 - In a large soup pot, heat the olive oil.
 Add in the carrots, celery and onions and cook until the onions are translucent, about 10 minutes.
 Add in the garlic and cook another 5 minutes, but don’t let the vegetables brown.
-Add in the tomatoes and water or chicken stock.
+Add in the tomatoes, herbs, and water or chicken stock.
 Allow to simmer for about an hour, stirring occasionally, until the tomatoes break down and the carrots are soft.

 - Turn off the heat and allow to cool for 15 minutes.
+Remove the herbs.

 - Puree the soup, either with a stick blender or in batches in a conventional blender.
 I use a Braun hand blender that’s about 20 years old, but if I had to get a new one, I’d probably get this Cuisinart CSB-76 Smart Stick Hand Blender because it looks like the Braun ones may no longer be available.

 - Once the soup is all pureed, push it through a sieve.
 I use a chinois like this, Stainless Steel China Cap Chinois Fine Strainer: 12-inch but you can use any kind of strainer.
 The point is that you want to get out the tomato skins and seeds, but push through the rest of the vegetables.
 If you use too fine a mesh strainer, you will just end up with tomato juice.
-I lost about 2 cups of “solids”, mostly skin and seeds, during the straining process.